meghans18/iro-electron/README.md

 Another feature used in this project is a timer for inactivity.
 This timer switches between the two windows when no user is interacting with it.
 ```
 function idleTimer() {
 #create variables for the timers
     var t, open, insideRotate;
 #call resetTimer for anything that counts as activity from the user. for example:
 	window.onload = resetTimer;
     window.onclick = resetTimer;
     countriesLayer.on('click', function() {
 		resetTimer();
-    }); #checks for clicks on map tiles
+    });

 #create a function that handles the rotation between windows and
 #any other actions to take during inactivity
     function openChild() {
 	#first do any actions that need to happen right after inactivity timer goes off
 	#for example, hide html elements or pause a video (more actions in actual code)
 		$('#htmlID').hide();
 		video.pause();
 	#this timer then sends the message to open the child window
         ipcRenderer.send('reset');
 	#rotate is the main timer part for the openChild function
 		var rotate = function(){
 			//the looper function creates a popup loop on the map based on information in the 10m.js file
             var loop = countriesArray.length;